cheehouhon/exercise/README.md

-## This repository contains the CF template for the infrastructure.
+# This repository contains the CF template for the infrastructure.

-Foobar is a Python library for dealing with word pluralization.

 ## Steps to recreate the infrastructure.